EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.match.md

     contains NaNs.
     The sources in Obj1 that doesn't have counterparts in
     Obj2 are listed in the unmatched catalog.
+    The angular distance and index of the source in Obj1 may be
+    added to the matched catalog.
     Also return a catalog of TruelyUnMatchedObj.
     This exclude not only the nearest source within the
     search radius, but all the sources in Obj1 which have